top of page

 To help you have a better overall experience camping on the Kern River, we’ve laid out 6 best practices and tips to remember — straight from the minds of Kern River camping experts.

-Stay cool and visit ‘The Curve’
+Stay cool and visit ‘Lake Isabella’

 Pro Tip: Bring a canopy or portable shade with you, go easy on the alcohol, drink lots of water, and get plenty of sleep.
+Plan fun, higher elevation, side-trips during the heat of the afternoon!

 Leave no trace